-- Computer workstations

-- End-user telephone sets

-- Fax machine

-- Cameras

-- Microphones

-- Videotape recorders

-- Personal digital assistant (PDA)

-- CD/DVD player

-- Pager

-- Printer

-- Two-way radio

-- End-user telephones and end-user voice mail components such as answering machines are not eligible.
+Videotape recorders Personal digital assistant (PDA) CD/ Pager Printer Two-way radio End-user telephones and end-user voice mail such as answering machines are not eligible.
 In addition, telephone components not essential for the transport of telephone services within the school or library are not eligible (unless included as an integral component of a standard product offering for an eligible product at no additional cost).

-Ineligible Video Components:

-End-user video equipment and equipment for the creation of video content is not eligible for discount.
+Interactive White Boards Ineligible Video Components: End-user video equipment and equipment for the creation of video content is not eligible for discount.
 Examples include video monitors, televisions, video cameras, and video recorders and playback devices.
-Broadcast and cable television equipment used for the display or distribution of broadcast and cable television signals

-See the Miscellaneous section of this document for additional entries applicable to Internal Connections.
+Broadcast and cable television equipment used for the display or distribution of broadcast and cable television signals See the Miscellaneous section of this document for additional entries applicable to Internal Connections.
 For example, finance charges and termination charges are not eligible.